 In order to ensure the quality of the ICJA academic program, the following is the policy on transfer credit.

 - Students who are enrolled in ICJA must receive the prior approval from the guidance department when taking outside courses for credit.
+This approval should be obtained at least 6 weeks in advance of the school year in which the course is to be taken.
 (Pre-high school credits are non-transferrable to ICJA.)

 - If a student failed a required course, s/he may, with the prior approval of the guidance department, be allowed to make-up that course outside of ICJA.